Architecture Intent

 Architecture Intent meetings often follow this format:

-• OCTO-DE will ask questions and provide feedback.
+OCTO-DE and Platform Engineering and Security will ask questions and provide feedback.
 They'll also provide you with written feedback through GitHub after the meeting.

 What sort of feedback can teams expect?